Halochkin/CustomWebComponents/Router/src/accessKey.md

 - Chrome Safari: The last item will be activated

 Browsers use various keyboard shortcuts.
-For example, for accesskey = "a", the following combinations work.
+For example, for accesskey = "s", the following combinations work.
 - Chrome: `Alt`+`s`
 - Internet Explorer: `Alt`+`s`
 - Safari: `Alt`+`s`